baloise/design-system/src/docs/introduction/architecture.md

 ##### Responsive

 Bulma is designed as a mobile-first CSS framework, offering optimum site responsiveness.
-So build a site once and watch it work across any device.
+Build a site once and watch it work across any device.

 ##### Well documented

-The [Documentation](https://bulma.io/documentation/) helps you to get the most out of this framework.
-There are a lot examples to each component.
+The [Documentation](https://bulma.io/documentation/) helps you getting the most out of this framework.
+There are a lot examples for each component.

 ##### Modular

-Bulma is not a all in one framework.
-It is modular, which means you can use only those compontes you like.
-For that juse import the individual sass file.
+Bulma is not an all in one framework.
+It is modular, which means you can only import those components that you need.
+For that just import the individual sass file.

 ##### Themeable

 Of cource, not everyone likes the theme of bulma.
 No problem, just import the variables.scss file and change the colors.
-Each component has his own sass variables, which can be easily changed to design a new theme.
+Each component has its own sass variables, which can be easily changed to design a new theme.

 <br>